2008 Serbian local elections: Sremski Karlovci

 Results of the election for the Municipal Assembly of Sremski Karlovci:

 Incumbent mayor Milenko Filipović of G17 Plus (a part of the For a European Serbia alliance) was confirmed for another term in office after the election.
 He later joined the Democratic Party.

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Gustonj Andraš of the Democratic Party of Vojvodina Hungarians (a part of the Hungarian Coalition) was chosen as mayor after the election.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 Incumbent mayor Milivoj Petrović of the Democratic Party was confirmed for another term in office after the election.
 The local administration was supported by the Democratic Party, the Socialist Party, and the two independent assembly members.

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Incumbent mayor Željko Lainović of the Radical Party was confirmed for another term in office after the election.
-The assembly majority consisted of the Radicals, the Socialists, and the Democratic Party of Serbia.
+The assembly majority comprised the Radicals, the Socialists, and the Democratic Party of Serbia.
 The Socialists subsequently withdrew their support from the government, leading to new elections in 2009.